HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T4/README.md

 ### Import file in Unity

 First, we will learn how to import our model correctly into _Unity_, adjust its scale and position it correctly.
-In this example, there is _Rhinoceros_ as a CAD software, but you can use any of your preferred modelling software.
+In this example, _Rhinoceros_ is a common CAD software, but you can use any preferred modeling software.
 Be sure to structure your model according to the materials you want to apply on it later.
 Unity understands a variety of file types, you can use **OBJ** and export each layer as a separate OBJ file.

 Back in the existing Unity App, go to the Prefab folder we created before in the Assets (Project Window).